FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_multi_IdP.md

 In the example above we already have two Identity Providers defined in the `sso-admin.xml` file.

-Suppose we have request to the running <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> instance that contains the following Header:
+Suppose we have request to the running {{< SecureTransport/securetransportname  >}} instance that contains the following Header:

 -   `keycloakIdp : https://st.keycloak.axway.int/`

-<span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> will choose the Identity Provider with an `entityId= ‘https://st.keycloak.axway.int/’`.
+{{< SecureTransport/securetransportname  >}} will choose the Identity Provider with an `entityId= ‘https://st.keycloak.axway.int/’`.
 If no such Identity Provider is found, the login will be effectively rejected.

 ## Identity provider resolution for end-users